 Open and Closed Card Sorting

-Learn how users group and label content or learn how users sort pre-defined content items?
+See how members of a target audience group and label content of a website or app or learn how test participants sort pre-defined content items?
 Card sorting can be split into two types:

 - Open Card Sorting: Participants are free to organise topics of content into groups that make sense to them.
 These groups of topics are then labelled by the participant, without pre-determined fields.